Email FacebookTwitterMenu burgerClose thin

 What Are Unrealized Gains?

 Essentially, unrealized gains are gains “on paper” that have not been sold for profit yet.
 For example, let’s say you bought seven shares of stock in your favorite company for $10 per share.
-Then the value of each share jumped to $15, raising the value of your stocks to $105 from $70.
-However, you’re still hanging onto those shares.
+Then the value of each share jumped to $15, raising the value of your from $70 to $105.
 You can see that your investment account balance has grown.
 But that doesn’t translate to more money in your bank account because you haven’t sold your shares yet.

 If your investments increase in value, and you continue to hold them, the gains you see in your account are considered unrealized.
 Unrealized gains aren’t taxable until they become realized gains after you sell an asset.
 Similarly, if your investments decrease in value and you continue to hold them, your losses are considered unrealized.
 If you sell an asset at a loss, realized losses can be used to offset any realized gains you might have.